 Persuasive leaders will understand that everyone is valuable and will respect others.
 They see beyond position and title.
 They will demonstrate this in a variety of ways.
 Such as encouraging others to express their views and ideas and actively listening when these opinions are expressed.
 They will also be transparent and open in their communication, building trust and a positive rapport.

 Great leaders are not only persuasive, they are also emotionally intelligent.
 Showing empathy and diligence when handling interpersonal relationships.
 They build real authentic relationships which yield trust and respect of others.
-Others want to be lead by them, they want to follow their lead.
+Others want to be led by them and are inspired to follow their lead.

 A persuasive leader will use their power to empower others.
 They persuade others, not for a singular egocentric gain but instead, to help others do what is best for themselves, their team and the ‘greater good’ of their organization.